 Grand Rapids Community College

-As of 2020, this is the only PAHRA-accredited HVAC training program in Michigan.
+As of June 2021, this is the only PAHRA-accredited HVAC training program in Michigan.
 GRCC boasts affordable tuition, flexible class scheduling (day or evening), quality job placement assistance, and a focus on the practical applications of all knowledge imparted.
-There are several HVAC programs available, including a certificate and a two-year associate of applied arts and sciences (AAS) degree in heating, ventilation, air conditioning, and refrigeration technology.
+Two HVAC programs are available, a certificate and a two-year associate of applied arts and sciences (AAS) degree in heating, ventilation, air conditioning, and refrigeration technology.

-The HVAC/R technology certificate program is made up of 33 credit-hours.
+The HVAC/R technology certificate program is made up of 38 credits.
 The curriculum includes courses such as basic refrigeration; refrigeration applications; heating and cooling controls; heating theory; air conditioning theory; HVAC blueprint reading and design; HVAC/R electronic controls; and more.
 All credits earned in this certificate program may be applied toward the AAS in HVAC/R technology program.

 The program opens up several opportunities for graduates.
 They can take up roles such as air-conditioning technician, heating and cooling technician, domestic air-conditioning installer, climate control technician, environmental-control-system installer, heating technician, and refrigeration technician.

-- Expected Time to Completion: 12 months for certificate / 24 months for AAS degree
+- Expected Time to Completion: Certificate (12 months); AAS degree (24 months)

 Washtenaw Community College